 Cut paper to cover box surfaces.
 Attach with Crayola School Glue.
 Air dry.

-Mark ramps with lanes and label ramp support levels with Crayola Washable Markers.
+Students mark ramps with lanes and label ramp support levels with Crayola Washable Markers.

 Cut different surfaces (sandpaper, aluminum foil, fabric) to attach to ramps to vary the friction.